gaultier/blog/wait_process_timeout.md

 A small note: To `poll` a process descriptor, Linux wants us to use `POLLIN` whereas FreeBSD wants us to use `POLLHUP`.
 So we use `POLLHUP | POLLIN` since there are no side-effects to use both.

-## Fifth approach: BSD's kqueue
+## Sixth approach: MacOS's and BSD's kqueue

 It feels like cheating, but MacOS and the BSDs have had `kqueue` for decades which works out of the box with PIDs.
-It works as you'd expect:
+It's similar to `poll` or `epoll` on Linux:

 ```c
 #include <errno.h>